emetsger/osf-packaging/osf-cli/README.md

 The `-m` flag is optional.
 Additional metadata may be specified in a bag metadata properties file, and is used to describe the bag in accordance with the [Data Conservancy BagIt Profile](http://dataconservancy.github.io/dc-packaging-spec/dc-bagit-profile-1.0.html) .
 There are some [reserved metadata names and cardinality restrictions](http://dataconservancy.github.io/dc-packaging-spec/dc-bagit-profile-1.0.html#a2.2.1) .

 ###OSF Java Client Configuration
-Configuration mut be supplied for both the OSF API and Waterbutler endpoints, since both are needed to build the package.
+Configuration must be supplied for both the OSF API and Waterbutler endpoints, since both are needed to build the package.
 An example is below:
 ```
 {
   "osf": {